plhsystems/stargate-mainboard-esp32/firmware/doc/webpage.md

 # Pages

 - Wizard page
   A step by step test and configuration wizard.
 Every components are tested one by one, user will need to provide inputs to confirm everything works.
 Example, ensure the stepper spin in the right direction at the right speed.
 Test all chevron lights, wormhole etc.
+- Wizard
+     - Most configurations that needs to be done once to make the Stargate operational.
 - Diagnostic page
      - Display errors.
      - Allows to individually test components.